 The cost of the ride is $300.00.
-You get so much on this ride; rider support, five amazing rest stops, dinner, first class shower facility with steam & sauna at the end of the ride at the Boston Athletic Club in South Boston.
-After everyone showers and changes at the facility you will be provided an amazing meal and adult beverages at the best after-party on the planet.
+You get so much on this ride; rider support, five amazing rest stops, dinner, first class shower facility with steam & sauna at the end of the ride in downtown Springfield.
+After everyone showers and changes at the facility you will be provided an amazing meal and adult and beers at the best after-party on the planet.
 This years party will be epic!
-We strongly encourage that your family and loved ones meet you inboxed Boston to celebrate your amazing day with close to 500 riders!
-After the party you will be transported back to Springfield via luxury Peter Pan Bus with food and beers!
+We strongly encourage that all your family and loved ones meet you in downtown Springfield at 5:00 PM to celebrate your amazing day with close to 500 riders!
 The Ride-to-Remember has been called the best Century Ride in New England!

 Rider’s jerseys can be purchased here.
 The new shirts are being designed now, they will ready for purchase in 2019.